Ted Schlein

 Ted Schlein is a partner at Kleiner Perkins, and executive chairman and founding partner at Ballistic Ventures.
 He has spent the last 35 years helping create transformative companies.

-Ted serves on the Board of Trustees, as well as the Dean’s Board of Advisors of the Engineering School at the University of Pennsylvania, his alma mater.
-Ted holds a bachelor’s degree in economics from the University of Pennsylvania.
+Ted serves on the Board of Trustees at the University of Pennsylvania, his alma mater, where he earned a bachelor’s degree in economics.

 Awards and Honors